TheresaLui/SelfHelpContent_v2/articles/microsoft.classiccompute/classiccompute-myvmisslow.md

 # My VM is slow

-Try the following steps to diagnose and mitigate VM performance issues:<br>
+Try the following steps to diagnose and mitigate VM performance issues.<br>

 ## **Recommended steps**